-You will need a Working With Children (WWC) check if you intend to engage in paid or unpaid 'child-related work' in Western Australia and the Christmas and Cocos (Keeling) Islands.
+You will need a Working With Children (WWC) Check to engage in paid or unpaid child-related work in Western Australia and the Christmas and Cocos (Keeling) Islands.
 The WWC check assesses the criminal records and other relevant information about people who engage in child-related work to see if there is an indication that they may harm a child.

 - child care service